Session 13

 These procedures allow us to write occurs-bound?

-in terms of the little language, rather than in terms of
+in terms of the little language, rather than in terms

-s.
+firsts and rests.
 It lets us think

-only about the problem spec and the language, not the underlying
+only about the problem spec and the language, not the

 Implementing occurs-bound?

-Finally, we are ready to begin writing occurs-bound?
+Finally, we are ready to begin writing

 As always, we base our function on the inductive definition of the data type it manipulates.
 An expression in the language can be one of three alternatives.
 Following the Structural Recursion pattern, our function will make a three-way choice, with one arm in the function for each arm in the definition.

-Let's add a fourth case, error
+Let's add a fourth case, error, to handle

-expressions...
+invalid expressions...

-We can use a cond
+We can use a cond expression here, instead

-, to simplify the layout of our code:
+of an if, to simplify the layout of our code:

 I swapped the order for handling applications and

-s because the definition of "occurs bound?" is
+lambdas because the definition of

-case.
-Putting default cases and other simple cases at the top of
+the lambda case.
+Putting base cases and other

-a function makes it easier to read.
-I also like doing this
+read.
+I also like doing this because it encourages me solve

-because it encourages me solve the easier cases first.
+the easier cases first.

 Handling variable references is easy.
 Our definition says, No variable occurs bound in an expression consisting of a single variable reference, so: